linode/docs/docs/guides/databases/redis/using-redis-transaction-blocks/index.md

 ---
-slug: using-redis-transaction-blocks
+slug: using-transaction-blocks-in-redis
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn about Redis’s transaction blocks and how to use them to more effectively work with your Redis databases."
-og_description: "Learn about Redis’s transaction blocks and how to use them to more effectively work with your Redis databases."
 keywords: ['redis transactions','redis multi vs pipeline','redis multi exec']
+tags: ['redis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-01-06
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use Transaction Blocks in Redis"
+title: "Using Transaction Blocks in Redis"
 h1_title: "How to Use Transaction Blocks in Redis"
 contributor:
   name: Nathaniel Stickman